puppetlabs/pxp-agent/README.md

 The WebSocket URI of the PXP broker you wish to connect the agent to, in the `wss://<broker identity>:8142/pcp/` format; example:
 *wss://pcp_broker_cn:8142/pcp/*

+**broker-ws-uris (alternative to broker-ws-uri)**

+A config file only alternative to broker-ws-uri, that takes an array specifying multiple brokers the agent can connect to.
+When multiple brokers are specified, it will use them in a failover capacity, where if it's unable to connect to one it will try the next in the list, and repeat until a successful connection is made.
+In the event of a disconnect, the agent will retry that connection before trying a new broker.

 **connection-timeout (optional flag)**